rougier/scientific-visualization-book/README.md

 <img src="images/cover.png" width="33%" alt="Front cover" align="right"/>

-An open access book on scientific visualization using python and matplotlib to be released during summer 2020 (hopefully).
+An open access book on scientific visualization using python and matplotlib to be released during Sprint 2021 (hopefully).
 Sources will be available in this repository, the PDF book will be open-access and the printed book will cost 50$.

 If you want to support the book, you can: